- Summer & Extension / Wednesday - Saturday Programs

-Your child's motivation is essential for a successful and learning experience.
-We invite you to review the program together to select the program that is most suited to your child's interests and objectives.
+Your child's motivation is essential for a successful learning experience.
+We invite you to review the program together to select the course that is most suited to your child's interests and objectives.

 Your involvement as a parent is equally important to a successful experience.
 We encourage you to inform your child prior to the start of the year that English only is spoken on campus and that it is the language of instruction with reassurance that teachers will guide beginner students to understand and to communicate.
 Regular attendance, timeliness, preparedness and a willingness to experience new approaches are also essential to success.
 If immersion in a new language can be daunting at first, it is also an exciting experience because it places students in a real-life context.
 Progress will soon follow for students who are proactive during class time and who make the most of the environment provided by the teacher and their peers.